THE TEAM

 Hélène Ros

-Working in logistics takes her to the headquarters of the International Committee of the Red Cross (ICRC) in Geneva in 2015, where she starts as an interim contract in the logistics department managing fleet vehicles for the field, then to private donations and finally to humanitarian diplomacy.
-She realized that there was no difference in managerial management between the private sector and a humanitarian institution.
+In 2015, her experience in logistics led her to the headquarters of the International Committee of the Red Cross (ICRC) in Geneva, where she worked in the logistics department managing field vehicles.
+She later transitioned into roles focused on private donations and humanitarian diplomacy.

-“Human beings have the tremendous capacity to recover from anything, even the worst, if they are well supported.”
-Doctor Daniel Dufour, 2020.
+“Human beings have the tremendous capacity to recover from anything, even the worst, if they are well supported” - Doctor Daniel Dufour.

 Lydie Béguelin